All Books

 by Mary Buffett, David Clark

-Learn to read financial statements and spot great businesses fast.
+Learn to read financial statements like Buffett to find great businesses.

 Key Takeaways